AgileBIM/FabCOD/docs/wiki/TASK-Object.md

 ##### Returns
 VOID
 ### Function: EndProgress
-Terminate the display of the progress bars dialog
+Terminate the display of the progress bars dialog.

 Call to end the display of the progress bars dialog when tasks are finished processing.
-You mat use the Task.Aborted proeprty to determine if the user canceled the process.
+You may use the Task.Aborted proeprty to determine if the user canceled the process.
 When the user cancels the progress bars, this does not stop your tasks from processing, merely sets the Aborted property.
-You must monitor the Aborted flag and exit your task processing in your code to propertly terminate a task by a user.
+You must monitor the Aborted flag and exit the task processing in your code to propertly terminate a task by a user.
 ##### Signature
 EndProgress()